Easter Egg Hunt

 New Salem Library News

-cheesy incredible pizza is provided by the New Salem General Store.
-The March
+yumminess of pizza compliments of the New Salem General Store.
+The May book is

-Idoine and Penny Kines This program sponsored by The Friends of the New Salem
+Overing and Hugh MacKay This program sponsored by The Friends of the New Salem

 Public Library, is a great way to give those winter doldrums a rest and join in